losnoco/Cog/README.md

 your default Downloads folder, or your default Movies folder.

+ADDENDUM - 2022-06-22

+This branch is the App Store version.
+The only real difference between it and the sparkle branch is that two commits which removed the Sparkle framework were reverted in that branch.
+This branch contains an update to the README and an extra empty commmit so that the version numbers sync up between the two.

+The App Store page for Cog is [here](https://apps.apple.com/us/app/cog-kode54/id1630499622), when it finally goes live.

 ADDENDUM - 2013-09-30

 I have forked this player to continue maintaining it for others to use, as its